 While larger chains and stores have seen significant upsides from Black Friday, smaller stores and chains have struggled to compete with discount levels and hype, and have lost out.
 Equally not all big chains find the event a positive one.
-“It's just actually made retailing more difficult, because you've now got this spike at the end of November, which puts the additional cost into your supply chain, into your staffing and stores, and really doesn't really earn you more money,” outgoing Clicks CEO David Kneale has been quoted as saying.
-Even so, he said the group had no real had no choice when it came to offering Black Friday deals.
-“The difficulty is if you don't participate, you lose out.”
+“It’s just actually made retailing more difficult, because you’ve now got this spike at the end of November, which puts the additional cost into your supply chain, into your staffing and stores, and really doesn’t really earn you more money,” outgoing Clicks CEO David Kneale has been quoted as saying.
+Even so, he said the group had no real choice when it came to offering Black Friday deals.
+“The difficulty is if you don’t participate, you lose out.”
 Furthermore, the balance of power on Black Friday seems to have tipped from retailer to consumer.
 Consumers have started to view Black Friday as a time when stores must show their loyalty to their customers- and this puts pressure on industries that would not normally take part in this sort of retail event,- to offer discounts.
 Customers also start dictating discount levels with many claiming that existing discount levels cannot be classed as on par with global Black Friday trends.

 Cyber Monday is one example of the Black Friday retail craze spreading to other areas of the economy.
 This now takes place on the Monday after Thanksgiving and was created to encourage people to “Black Friday shop” online too, and also allows smaller online retailers a piece of the Black Friday pie.
 This has also reached South African shores and forms part of the new Black November trend overtaking South Africa.
 This is also partly because retailers realised that the typical Black Friday occurs before the South African salary date of the 25th of the month.
 The spreading of the specials also assists the supply chain impact for retailers and businesses.